hashicorp/consul/website/source/docs/agent/options.html.md

   [Raft Protocol Version Compatibility](/docs/upgrade-specific.html#raft-protocol-version-compatibility) for more details.

-* <a name="_raft_snapshot_threshold"></a><a href="#_raft_snapshot_threshold">`-raft-snapshot-threshold`</a> - This controls the
-  minimum number of raft commit entries between snapshots that are saved to disk.
-This is a low-level parameter that should rarely need to be changed.
-Very busy clusters experiencing excessive disk IO may increase this value to reduce disk IO, and minimize the chances of all servers taking snapshots at the same time.
-Increasing this trades off disk IO for disk space since the log will grow much larger and the space in the raft.db file can't be reclaimed till the next snapshot.
-Servers may take longer to recover from crashes or failover if this is increased significantly as more logs will need to be replayed.
-In Consul 1.1.0 and later this defaults to 16384, and in prior versions it was set to 8192.

-* <a name="_raft_snapshot_interval"></a><a href="#_raft_snapshot_interval">`-raft-snapshot-interval`</a> - This controls how often servers
-  check if they need to save a snapshot to disk. his is a low-level parameter that should rarely need to be changed.
-Very busy clusters experiencing excessive disk IO may increase this value to reduce disk IO, and minimize the chances of all servers taking snapshots at the same time.
-  Increasing this trades off disk IO for disk space since the log will grow much larger and the space in the raft.db file can't be reclaimed till the next snapshot.
-Servers may take longer to recover from crashes or failover if this is increased significantly as more logs will need to be replayed.
-In Consul 1.1.0 and later this defaults to `30s`, and in prior versions it was set to `5s`.

 * <a name="_recursor"></a><a href="#_recursor">`-recursor`</a> - Specifies the address of an upstream DNS
   server.
 This option may be provided multiple times, and is functionally equivalent to the [`recursors` configuration option](#recursors).